 Irihapeti (Tiri) Morgan is of Ngāi Tahu, Te Arawa and Tainui descent.
-Tiri observes the Board for governance training purposes through Te Rūnanga, Manawa Nui Programme.
 Tiri has an Accounting background and brings with her a wealth of knowledge and experience having worked with various Māori and Commercial entities over the past 20 years.
-As part of Ngāi Tahu's two year Manawa Nui Programme, she spent the first year on the Ngāi Tahu Farming Board.
+Tiri is an Associate Governor as part of Ngāi Tahu's two year Manawa Nui Programme of which the first year was spent on the Ngāi Tahu Farming Board.
 She has also been a trustee on various Marae Trusts and the School Board of her tamariki.